What do I need to know before ordering a commissioned portrait?

 How long do portraits normally take?

 If you are considering ordering a portrait for a special occasion (birthday, holiday, or other gift), please keep in mind that creating a custom portrait takes time.
-Depending on the complexity, you should allow a few days for pencil, and a few weeks to a few months for your pastel or oil portrait to be completed.
+Depending on the complexity, you should allow a few weeks to a few months for your portrait to be completed.

 To secure a spot on my schedule for a special occasion, please contact me.
 A 50% deposit is required to hold your spot, and is applied to the balance of your piece.
 Deposits are non-refundable once I’ve started work on your portrait.